Textual Bayes: Quantifying Prompt Uncertainty in LLM-Based Systems: Experiment Details

 In this work, we propose Textual Bayes for quantifying uncertainty in \lbss.
 Our work represents a formalization of recent work conceptualizing \lbss as models whose parameters are their prompts.
 Textual Bayes furthers this framework by performing Bayesian inference on these parameters, thus blending cutting-edge models with a formal statistical framework for uncertainty quantification.
 To implement this framework, we propose \mcmcalgfull (\mcmcalg), a novel MCMC algorithm for free-form text which finds applications in Bayesian inference and beyond.
 We test these frameworks on several uncertainty quantification benchmarks and find that they consistently improve the frontier of accuracy and calibration.
 We also show that \mcmcalg can be adapted to a factuality-based objective, leading to more reliable factual claims as quantified by the setting of conformal factuality.

-Although Textual Bayes and \mcmcalg post strong performance against baselines, there remain limitations and avenues for improvement.
-First, MCMC is costly; despite consuming similar inference compute to leading baselines, Textual Bayes requires a one-time expensive application of \mcmcalg.
+Although Textual Bayes and \mcmcalg post strong performance against baselines, there remain avenues for improvement.
+First, MCMC is costly; despite equivalent inference cost to leading baselines, Textual Bayes requires a one-time expensive application of \mcmcalg.
 This cost might be addressed, for example, by further engineering the underlying prompt optimization method or training a small language model specifically for the task of generating proposals.
-Second, like many practical applications of Bayesian inference, our method involves several approximations which will inevitably cause samples to deviate from the true posterior.
-Third, our evaluations on free-form answering benchmarks require LLM-based judgements and LLM-based clustering.
+Second, like many practical applications of Bayesian inference, our method requires approximations, which will inevitably cause deviations from the true posterior.
+Third, our evaluations on free-form answering benchmarks require LLM-based clustering.
 These techniques, though fairly applied across methods, are imperfect and a stronger evaluation signal might be obtained with improved fine-tuning, prompt engineering, or human evaluation.
 Lastly, we expect future work to find broader applications for \mcmcalg beyond Bayesian inference.
 For example, we could use \mcmcalg to modulate the \emph{outputs} of \lbss in accordance with unnormalized functions quantifying objectives such as alignment or safety.